Enrichson/Battleshipgame/README.md

-# Battleship Game - Multiplayer with Spectator and Reconnection Support
+# BEER Game - Multiplayer with Spectator and Reconnection Support

 This project implements a networked multiplayer Battleship game with support for spectators and player reconnection.
 The game consists of a **server** that manages the game logic and client connections, and a **client** that allows players and spectators to interact with the game.